codingholt/CoinGecko-CLI/readme.md

   for example by typing `cg top 50` you get the top 50 coins by market cap.

+## Edit Default settings

+- Go into the node_modules folder where you installed the cli. and edit the `coingecko-cli/scr/util/config.js` file to your preffered defaults.

 ---

 ## Support the project